Shashwat023/Resume-automate/DEMO.md

 ## If something looks off mid-demo

 Known, already-documented gaps are in [FLAGGED.md](FLAGGED.md) — worth skimming before a live demo so nothing there surprises you.
-The file-upload attach step in particular has a known live discrepancy (FLAGGED.md #8) — don't promise it works if asked directly.
+Two specifically worth knowing before someone asks:

+- **A typeahead/autocomplete field** (Greenhouse's "Location (City)") resolves unreliably.
+If it happens mid-demo, that's the human-escalation fallback doing its job — the run pauses and asks you to fill that one field rather than failing.
+Frame it that way rather than as a surprise.
+- **Risk-based reCAPTCHA Enterprise** can reject a validly-solved token on session risk score alone, independent of anything the code does.
+Don't promise CAPTCHA "always works" — it works, and a hardened site can still refuse the result.

+Real submissions cost ~$0.10–0.15 in LLM credits per completed form fill, if anyone asks about running economics.